What happens to my pension when I leave a company?

 Find your old pensions

-Get a piece of paper out with a pen/pencil, write down all the places you have worked and a guess at how long.
+Get a piece of paper out with a pen/pencil, write down all the places you have worked and guess how long.

 Dig out the paperwork for these old jobs.
 Payslips, P60’s, P45’s, contracts and job descriptions.

-Track down the company HR contacts or main phone number/website and see if you have a pension with them.
+Track down the company HR contacts or primary phone number/website and see if you have a pension with them.

 Your pensions are part of your net worth, everything you own – everything you owe and will likely play a bit part in a comfortable or otherwise retirement when you can’t or don’t want to work anymore.